jeffhammond/blog/MPI_Needs_ABI_Part_2.md

 to use pointers.
 Open-MPI will still need a lookup table for the older Fortran interfaces, but one of these should be [deprecated](https://github.com/mpi-forum/mpi-issues/issues/561) in MPI-5 anyways.

+# Disclaimer and license

+The opinions expressed in this post are exclusively the author's and not those of his current and past co-workers, co-authors, friends or family members.

+(c) Copyright Jeff Hammond, 2021.
+No reuse permitted except by permission from the author.